-What do we enjoy most?
-We love sports as we need to run around and have fun.
-We are very active and good athletes.
-We often win contests for races at our schools.
-We also win prizes for schoolwork.
-Some days we put on skits and plays about the Bible.
-We study the Bible for 45 minutes in the morning and 45 minutes in the evening.
-It is the “Book of Love” to us.
-Christ lived a life of love for all of us.
+What do the boys enjoy most?
+They love sports as they need to run around and have fun.
+They are very active and good athletes, often winning contests for races at school.
+They also win prizes for schoolwork.
+Some days the boys put on skits and plays about the Bible.
+They study the Bible for 45 minutes in the morning and 45 minutes in the evening.
+It is the “Book of Love” to them because Christ lived a life of love for each one of them.

-My brothers and I rise early in the morning, dress, bathe, and get ready for the day.
-We have tutors that check and help us with our homework, we go to Bible study and then have breakfast.
-We brush our teeth and hair and then go off to school.
-When we return to Angel Home after school, we have an hour to play and then we go to study hall with tutors to go over school assignments, have another Bible study and then dinner, sitting on the floor while we eat.
-Then we brush our teeth before going to bed.
-Our mothers (staff) also know our emotions, our aptitudes, our talents and strengths and encourage us for a future life.
-Sometimes a very young new boy will join us.
-We understand his pain.
-We help him and share our love for him and help him grow with us together.
-We hope you will hold hands with us as we grow together.
+Each day, the boys rise early in the morning, dress, bathe, and get ready for the day.
+They have tutors who check and help them with homework, then they go to Bible study and then have breakfast.
+They brush our teeth and hair and then go off to school.
+When they return to Angel Home after school, they have an hour to play and then they go to study hall with tutors to go over school assignments, have another Bible study and then dinner, sitting on the floor while they eat.
+Then they brush their teeth before going to bed.

 The Nearby Town of Rajahmundry

-Gautam’s story is an example of how Angel Home has made an enormous difference in the life of a child and his family.
-Gautam is 11 years old and joined Angel Home last year.
-Not long ago his father, a truck driver, passed away due to an illness.
+Gautam’s story is an example of how Angel Home has made an enormous difference in the life of a child and his family. when Gautam was about 10 years old, his father, a truck driver, passed away due to an illness.
 Gautam said that when his father was alive they had enough food to eat and all the relatives used to visit them often.
 But after his father passed away, his world turned upside down.
 His family’s relatives abandoned them, and they had to struggle to afford one meal a day.
-His mother was a housewife before, but now works as a maid and tries hard to support her family of three children (11, 9 and 4) with her meager earnings.
+His mother was a housewife before but starting working as a maid, trying hard to support her family of three children (11, 9 and 4) with her meager earnings.
 Fortunately, one of her relatives saw their desperate hardship and recommended Angel Home.
 Today, as a result of loving care from the staff and daily nurturing of his body, mind and spirit, Gautam is very active and learning well.
 His contagious smile reflects how happy he is to be at Angel Home.

 History of Angel Home

-The Angel Home was started by Solomon Mungamuri’s family as part of a social services group they founded.
-Solomon was the leader.
-They joined with the Bethania Kids in 2004.
-Two of the staff, Mani and Santi, have worked with Solomon for 16 years overseeing the Angel Home.
-Angel Home is the newest of the Bethania Kids residence homes, built in 2008.
-It has room for 45 boys and is adjacent to a rice field in Rajahmundry.
-There is a nice field for recreation, including cricket, volleyball, soccer, playgrounds and space for trees.
+Angel Home was started by Solomon Mungamuri’s family as part of a social services group they founded.
+The home was named for his mother, Angel.
+They joined with Bethania Kids in 2004.
+Two of the staff, Mani and Santi, have worked with Solomon for 16 years overseeing Angel Home.
+The current facility was built in 2008 and has room for 45 boys, a field for cricket, volleyball, and soccer games, playgrounds and space for trees.
 Most of the boys come from poor local villages.
-Angel was the name of Solomon’s mother.
-His family are Lutheran and his father built churches in India.

 How can you help?